 On some bigger city and highway roads, motorbikes often have their own designated lanes.
-Other times it’s just etiquette to use the right most lane for motorbikes.
-You’ll see motorbikes everywhere, but stay right.
-At a stopped traffic light, be courteous and leave space on the far right for single motorbikes to get by and make a right turn.
+Other times it’s just etiquette to use the rightmost lane for motorbikes.
+You’ll see motorbikes everywhere but stay right.
+When stopped at a traffic light, be courteous and leave space on the far right for single motorbikes to get by and make a right turn.

 Like local vendors selling crafts at the markets, some police see foreigners and get dollar signs in their eyes.
 They tend to target foreigners with a ‘how much can I make off him attitude’.
 So the best thing you can do is follow the rules, be polite, and only care a small amount of cash on you.

 Similar to a small-town cop in the sticks of America with nothing to do, even if you don’t give them a reason to pull you over, Vietnamese cops still might.
 It’s not as prevalent in the big cities because there are so many people to blend in with.

 But driving cross country increases the chances.
 There’s a notorious stretch of coastal road outside Mui Ne by the sand dunes where the local cops love to collect bribes.
 I’ve been pulled over 3 times in Thailand, but not yet randomly in Vietnam, although I hear about it.

 Use your turn signal when changing lanes, obey the speed limits, which tend to be no more than 40KM in the city, and 60KM on the country roads.
 Don’t drink and drive.
 After this last new year, Vietnamese police have been cracking down a bit with random checkpoints in HCMC.